 Kalgoorlie

 Kalgoorlie is really stranded.
-Gold was discovered there towards the end of the last century by these wandering travellers looking for grazing land, and the place went ballistic, with loads of people heading for the desert with gold in their eyes.
+Gold was discovered there towards the end of the last century by these wandering travellers looking for grazing land, and the place went ballistic, with crowds of people heading for the desert with gold in their eyes.
 The only problem?
-There's no water in the desert, and loads of them died, or had such terrible living standards that health was a serious problem.
+There's precious little water out here, and plenty of them died, or had such terrible living standards that survival was a serious challenge.

 The solution, built at the turn of the century, was a huge pipeline from Perth all the way to Kalgoorlie, with storage reservoirs on the way and pumping stations along the route.
 It's still the way that the goldfields get most of their water, and you notice it when you follow the main highway east.
 I'd been plying the scenic route until Southern Cross, but then I joined the highway, which has this huge metal pipe along its side all the way to Kalgoorlie.
 It's quite a strange sight, especially when you get a straight bit that cuts through trees, and you can see two parallel cleared strips heading off into the distance, like a huge railway track.
 And the way it glitters in the rising sun is quite something...

-I also visited the town museum, and as with other smallish towns in Oz, it was pretty damn good.
-I couldn't really give a hoot about mining or gold (though I wouldn't turn down the latter), but it just seemed right in Kalgoorlie.
+I also visited the town museum, and as with other smallish towns in Australia, it was pretty good.
+I'm not particularly interested in mining or gold (though I probably wouldn't turn down the latter), but it just seemed right to be reading all about it in Kalgoorlie.

 Back to Perth

-Thursday came along, and I decided to head back towards Perth, so I drove south to Kambalda, another mining town, to see the salt lake there, Lake Lefroy.
-Imagine being on top of a hill, with a searing blue sky above, dull, reddish desert all around, and this huge, flat, white lake surrounding most of the hill; it's quite a sight.
+Thursday came along and I decided to head back towards Perth, so I drove south to Kambalda, another mining town, to see the salt lake there, Lake Lefroy.
+Imagine being on top of a hill, with a searing blue sky above, a dull, reddish desert all around, and this huge, flat, white lake surrounding most of the hill; it was quite a sight in the hot sunshine.

-It was a reasonably uneventful journey back to Merredin, except for the stop for lunch.
+It was a reasonably uneventful journey back to Merredin, except for my lunch stop.
 I pulled off the road into a picnic spot, and saw a sign to a lookout, just 200m into the bush.
-I jumped at the chance to pop into the bush to stretch my legs and wandered over to this rock outcrop, where what should I see at a waterhole but a flock of emus.
-They soon spotted me and ran off into the undergrowth, but it was a strange sight: the view from the lookout wasn't half bad, either.
+I jumped at the chance to pop into the bush and stretch my legs, so I wandered over to this rock outcrop, and what should I see at the nearby waterhole but a flock of emus.
+They soon spotted me and ran off into the undergrowth, but it was a fascinating sight; the view from the lookout wasn't half bad, either.